Installer Directory

 • Inspect filters, ducts, blower and indoor coil for dirt and other obstructions

-• Measure airflow is correct
+• Measure airflow to ensure it is within specification

 • Check refrigerant levels and pressure